Balvenie distillery: In media

 In 2007, The Balvenie's previous Global Brand Ambassador David Laird presented an online documentary series about the making of malt whisky, shot in and around the Balvenie Distillery.

 Whiskies

 Balvenie makes whisky in the traditional batch process of the production of single malt.
 The use of locally grown barley is preferred, and it is floor-malted where possible.
-Of the 120+ distilleries in Scotland, Balvenie is one of only seven distilleries with its own malting floor.
-And the only distillery that still practises all 5 of the Rare Crafts all on site (growing barley, malting barley, onsite Copper Smith, onsite Cooperage, and The Balvenie Malt Master, David C Stewart).
+Of the 120+ distilleries in Scotland, Balvenie is one of only seven distilleries with its own malting floor, and the only distillery that still practises all 5 of the Rare Crafts all on site (growing barley, malting barley, onsite Copper Smith, onsite Cooperage, and The Balvenie Malt Master, Kelsey McKechnie).